shamimaaktar1/ChatGPT4SA/README.md

 ## File Organization

+1. `Case Study on Architecting the CampusBike Application.pdf` describes the case study on architecting the CampusBike application.
+It provides the business case and specifications, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing) for the CampusBike application.

+2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf` describes the idea and an initial case study of introducing ChatGPT in human-bot collaborative architecting.

-1. `Architectural Analysis.pdf` file outlines and provides a brief description of the functional requirements, software development standards, and constraints for the CampusBike system."
+3. `Architectural Analysis.pdf` outlines and provides a brief description of the functional requirements, software development standards, and constraints for the CampusBike system.

-2. `Architecture Evaluation.pdf` provides a set of scenarios for SAAM-based evaluation, including prioritized scenarios that are specifically tailored for the CampusBike application.
+4. `Architecture Evaluation.pdf` provides a set of scenarios for SAAM-based evaluation, including prioritized scenarios that are specifically tailored for the CampusBike application.
 It also includes a comprehensive set of quality attributes that can be used to evaluate the architecture of the CampusBike application.

-3. `Architectural Synthesis.pdf` outlines the non-functional requirements related to maintaining a green campus and provides PlantUML scripts for components and class diagrams.
+5. `Architectural Synthesis.pdf` outlines the non-functional requirements related to maintaining a green campus and provides PlantUML scripts for components and class diagrams.
 It also includes implementation scripts for various design patterns, as well as graphical representations of these patterns.

-4. `Case Study on Architecting the CampusBike Application.pdf` describes the case study on architecting the CampusBike application.
-It provides the business case and specifications, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing) for the CampusBike application.

-5. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf` describes the idea and an initial case study of introducing ChatGPT in human-bot collaborative architecting.

 ## Demo Video

 <p>